Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 Conclusion

 As we conclude this exhaustive exploration of Cosmos blockchain security, it's clear that the ecosystem's brilliance—its modular sovereignty, rapid interoperability, and BFT finality—exists in delicate balance with its vulnerabilities.
-From the foundational layers of the Cosmos SDK's BaseApp and keepers, through CometBFT's round-robin consensus, to IBC's light-client proofs, we've dissected an architecture that empowers over 185 chains to process $15B+ in daily value while handling trillions in cumulative TVL (DefiLlama Q4 2025).
-Yet, this power comes at a cost: non-deterministic maps forking validators, unmetered hooks inviting DoS floods, and forged packets siphoning cross-chain liquidity have already tallied $620M in exploits (Chainalysis 2025).
-High-profile scars like Dragonberry's $18M double-spend, Juno's 2022 halt, and the 105+ contest findings from Code4rena, Sherlock, Cantina, and Solodit underscore a sobering truth: modularity accelerates innovation but amplifies "bug density" in custom modules, where ~40% of issues lurk (Halborn 2025 meta-audit).
+From the foundational layers of the Cosmos SDK's BaseApp and keepers, through CometBFT's round-robin consensus, to IBC's light-client proofs, we've dissected an architecture that empowers over 150 chains to process significant daily value while handling billions in TVL (DefiLlama reports ~$2–3B for Cosmos chains mid-2025).
+Yet, this power comes at a cost: non-deterministic maps forking validators, unmetered hooks inviting DoS floods, and forged packets siphoning cross-chain liquidity have led to notable ecosystem incidents; industry-wide, Chainalysis 2025 reports $3.4B in hacks and $17B in scams.
+High-profile scars like Dragonberry's $18M double-spend, Juno's 2022 halt, and the 105+ contest findings from Code4rena, Sherlock, Cantina, and Solodit underscore a sobering truth: modularity accelerates innovation but amplifies "bug density" in custom modules, where a significant share of issues are found in custom modules (per industry assessments).

 Yet, Cosmos is not fragile—it's emergent and fixable.
 The ecosystem's resilience shines in rapid patches: SDK v0.53's enhanced collections for deterministic iterators, CometBFT v0.39's adaptive timeouts, and IBC v2.1's seq buffering.
 Interchain Security (ICS) now shields 45 consumer chains, borrowing Hub validators to mitigate per-chain risks.
 Audit platforms like Code4rena have democratized discovery, surfacing 50+ ZetaChain mediums alone, while tools like Slither-Cosmos and go-fuzz empower proactive hunts.